jagenjo/gameshouse/README.md

-# gamehouse
+# gameshouse

-GameHouse is a server application meant to make easy to create persistent multiplayer browser games.
+GamesHouse is a server application meant to make easy to create persistent multiplayer browser games.

 It gives the next features: